deedeelavinder/deedeelavinder.github.io/index.md

 ## { work }

-I currently work as a backend software engineer in the payments industry.
+I currently work as a senior backend software engineer in the payments industry.

 ## { life }